markusmitbrille/stellaris-uncap-this/README.md

-# stellaris-uncap-this
+# Uncap This: Megastructures
-Stellaris mod that uncaps the resource generating megastructures.
+This Stellaris mod uncaps the Dyson Sphere and Matter Decompressor megastructures, and replaces the uninhabitable segments of ring worlds with habitable segments (effectively tripling the number of planets).